makerscraft/launch-kit/workshops/README.md

-Here is an ordered list of all the workshops you can organize, with associated keynote / youtube video.
-Of course, you are not obliged to use them and can create & animate your own ones!
+Here is a list of all the workshops you can organize, with associated keynotes / youtube videos.
+Of course, feel free to create your own ones!

 ## 1 - Technical entrepreneurship